The Poetry Society (India): The Journal of the Poetry Society

 The Poetry Society also publishes a half yearly Poetry Journal.
 It was started in 1990 and it publishes the best of Indian poetry written in English, including those translated from Indian languages.
 The journal also publishes book reviews and literary criticism.
 The society has been conducting all Indian poetry competition among school children.

 All India Poetry Competition

 SInce 1988, The Poetry Society (India) has been conducting All India Poetry Competitions in collaboration with the British Council.
 The competition is open for all Indian citizen for their original poems written in English or for poems translated into English from any of the recognised Indian languages.
-Thousands of poets have participated in this tough competitions, in which the number of prizes is very few.
+Thousands of poets have participated in these challenging competitions, in which the number of prizes are very few.
 The judges, consisting of eminent poets from India and abroad, evaluate the poems without knowing the identity of the poets participating in the competition.
 The competitions organised by the Poetry Society are among the premier Indian Poetry Awards.

 The following poets have won the All India Poetry Competitions organised by the Poetry Society (India):